 See all balance bikes

-Again single-speed MTB styled, with or without stabilisers: it’s with the 16″ wheeler that the child often graduates from play/pavement bike mode to serious adventures such as rides through the park and pedalling to school.
+Single-speed and with or without stabilisers: it’s on a 14″ or 16″ wheeler that the child often graduates from play/pavement bike mode to serious adventures such as rides through the park and pedalling to school.

 20 inch-wheeled bikes for 5 – 10 years olds

 Now we’re getting serious.
-20-wheeled MTBs (mountain bikes) boast suspension forks to smooth the bumps and 5 or 6 gears to smooth the climbs.
+20-inch wheeled bikes feature 5 or 6 gears to smooth the climbs and the MTBs (mountain bikes) boast suspension forks to smooth the bumps.

 See all 20-inch wheelers